SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/SymbolPicker/SymbolPicker.md

 ## Overview

 The `SymbolPicker` view allows users to select SF Symbols from a searchable list, integrated with the `SearchBar` package for filtering by name or description.
 It supports bindings for the presentation state (`isPresented`), selected symbol name (`symbolName`), and color (`colorValue` as `SymbolColor`).
 The view adapts to platform-specific layouts: a fixed-size window on macOS, a popover on iPad and visionOS, and a full-screen sheet on iPhone.
 On iOS 26.0+ and visionOS 26.0+, the selected symbol’s position and scale are animated based on scroll offset, calculated with thresholds to minimize updates.
 The search functionality uses a 500ms debounced asynchronous task to filter symbols efficiently.
-Customize the view with modifiers like `.symbolPickerSymbolsStyle(_:)` (e.g., `.filled` or `.outlined`) and `.symbolPickerDismissType(_:)` (e.g., `.manual` or `.onSymbolSelect`).
+Customize the view with modifiers like `.symbolPickerSymbolsStyle(_:)` (e.g., `.filled` or `.outlined`) and `.symbolPickerDismiss(type:action:)` (e.g., `.manual` or `.onSymbolSelect`).
 The table below summarizes the view’s properties.

 ### Properties Grid
 | Property Name | Type | Description |